Tkd-Alex/Twitch-Channel-Points-Miner-v2/README.md

 - **MOST_VOTED**: Select the option most voted based on users count
 - **HIGH_ODDS**: Select the option with the highest odds
-- **PERCENTAGE**: Select the option with the highest percentage based on odds (It's the same that show Twitch) - Should be the same of select LOWEST_ODDS
+- **PERCENTAGE**: Select the option with the highest percentage based on odds (It's the same that show Twitch) - Should be the same as select LOWEST_ODDS
-- **SMART**: If the majority in percent chose an option then follow the other users, otherwise choose the option with the highest odds
+- **SMART**: If the majority in percent chose an option, then follow the other users, otherwise choose the option with the highest odds

 ![Screenshot](./assets/prediction.png)